xyz-rainbow/XYZ-Vision/README.md

 ## Notes

 - Ensure you have a CUDA-capable GPU for faster processing (optional but recommended) can work with only a CPU if needed.
-- The application will download the selected YOLOv8 model if it's not already present in the working directory.
+- The application will download the selected model if it's not already present in the working directory.
-- For YouTube video processing, ensure you have a stable internet connection.
+- #NOTWORKINGFORNOW - For YouTube video processing, ensure you have a stable internet connection.

 ## Future Improvements